zac7777/Entropy/Entropy/Skillsets and Species/Knight.md

-A honed blade for their deity of choice, fighting for their friends and what they believe is right.
+A honed blade for their unquestionable goals, fighting for their friends and what they believe is right.
 Able to stand even when opposition seems insurmountable

 Primary Stat: Endurance
 Secondary Stat: Connection